silverstripe/gha-ci/README.md

 Runs PHPunit if the `phpunit.xml` or `phpunit.xml.dist` config file is available.
 Default is true, disable PHPunit tests with:
 `phpunit: false`

+##### Skip PHPUnit suites
+Skips specific PHPUnit suites in the dynamically generated matrix.
+Default is to run all suites.
+Configure with:
+`phpunit_skip_suites: suite-to-skip,another-to-skip`

 ##### PHP linting
 Runs phpcs and phpstan if the `phpcs.xml.dist` or `phpstan.neon.dist` config files are available.
 Default is true, disable with:
 `phplinting: false`